p-org/P/README.md

 ## Let the fun begin!

 See our [webpage](http://p-org.github.io/P/) for more information about the P framework, getting started, case studies, tutorials and related research publications.
+If you have any further questions, please feel free to create an [issue](https://github.com/p-org/P/issues), ask on [discussions](https://github.com/p-org/P/discussions), or [email us](mailto:ankushdesai@gmail.com)

  > P is being built and maintained since 2013 as a collaborative project between industry and academia.
 The P project welcomes contributions and suggestions.
 See [CONTRIBUTING](CONTRIBUTING.md) for more information.